dcodemy/cool-action2/README.md

 # cool-action2

-Test action for SOMETHING COOL 4
+Test action for SOMETHING COOL 4, not malicious